IGouthamKothari/social-app/README.md

 The application will be available at `http://localhost:3000`.

-## Contributing

-Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) to get started.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.